TIE KNOTS THE FUN AND EASY WAY

 Have Your Logo above this Website

-People visiting Animated Knots by Grog from New England Tree Climbing Assoc. would see this banner at the top of our website.
+People visiting Animated Knots by Grog from Yachting Australia would see this banner at the top of our website.

 This is a free service.
-If you are you a fire department, rescue group, company, yacht club, school, or scout troop interested in teaching knot tying, the students that you are teaching can see your logo above this website.
+If you are you a fire department, rescue group, company, yacht club, school, scout troop, or other organization teaching knot tying, your students can see your logo above this website.
 Visit these pages to see Examples and Instructions.

 Disclaimer: Any activity that involves ropes is potentially hazardous.
 Lives may be at risk - possibly your own.
 Considerable attention and effort have been made to ensure that these descriptions are accurate.
 However, many critical factors cannot be controlled, including: the choice of materials; the age, size, and condition of ropes; and the accuracy with which these descriptions have been followed.
 No responsibility is accepted for incidents arising from the use of this material.